-The first thing that will happen is that we will communicate this information to the appropriate scientific clearing house (the Minor Planet Center, MPC).
-They will distribute all the information to the various groups around the world that perform the calculations that will determine when and where the impact will take place.
-There are already systems in place between the MPC, NASA and JPL to report the information to the appropriate national and international authorities.
+Our immediate action will be to alert the Minor Planet Center (MPC), which is connected to Harvard University.
+The MPC quickly sends the information to several scientific groups around the world who calculate when and where the impact will take place.
+There are already systems in place between the MPC, NASA, and Jet Propulsion Laboratory (JPL) to report the information to national and international authorities.

 What happens after ATLAS detects an incoming asteroid depends on two factors: